TsukiNi22/my_language/README.md

 The name "c15" has nothing to do with the `C` programming language, this is a private joke like the name of the compiler

-This language is based on the `C`, with some difference and some other thing in more, i designed it has how i wanted it to be and with what i wanted.
+This language is based on the `C` syntax, with some difference and some other thing in more, i designed it has how i wanted it to be and with what i wanted.

 There probably a bunch of bug, if you find one and want to contribute send me someting here (c15.tsukini@gmail.com)